 Representatives from colleges, universities, and branches of the military will occasionally visit the JHS campus to distribute information about their institution.
 Visits are scheduled during lunch or during FIRE.
-Juniors and Seniors may sign up for the scheduled FIRE visits using the link below.
+Sophomores, juniors and seniors may sign up for the scheduled FIRE visits using the link below.

 Cafeteria Vists - All three lunches

 The federal government is the largest source of financial aid for college students.
 Awards are based on financial need.
 Students fill out the Federal Application for Student Aid each year.
 Visit www.fafsa.gov for additional information.

 Colleges and universities offer a wide variety of aid and scholarships to students.
 These awards are both merit-based and need-based.
 Students might need to complete an additional application for scholarships or it may be offered as part of the admissions process.
 Contact your school of interest for additional information.

 Churches, companies, and other organizations offer a variety of scholarships for students.
 Each organization has specific requirements.
 Visit specific websites or simply perform a Google search for scholarship information.

 Grants are financial awards given to students for the purposes of paying for all or part of college expenses.
 Grants do not need to be repaid by the student.

 The HOPE Grant program is for students seeking a technical certification or diploma.
 For more information, please follow this link: Hope Grant

 Loans are Financial Aid awards that must be repaid by the borrower, usually with interest.
 Various organizations offer student loans.
 For more information, please go to the FAFSA website.

 A work-study program allows a student to earn money by working part time during the school year as a component of their financial aid packages.
 The job opportunities are usually completed on campus.